-OpenSIPS is mostly used today by Internet Service providers and Telecom companies to provide SIP services to residential and small to medium business markets, the deployment
+OpenSIPS is mostly used today by Internet Service providers and Telecom companies to provide SIP services to residential and small to medium business markets.

 OpenSIPS currently offers two external provisioning tools, the "opensipsctl" and "osipsconsole".
 These tools need to be replaced with a new and more powerful tool that has to address the existing problems/limitations: use a high-level programming language (such as Python) to overcome the lack of libraries (Shell language is now used); use a generic SQL interface to support multiple DB types (mysql, postgres, sqlite, oracle and more); use a JSON-RPC connection with OpenSIPS (versus the existing text-oriented one); give the end-user a console-like experience, with help, history, tab-completion, etc.

 New console-oriented provisioning tool for OpenSIPS, for DB and management operations.